MaoYuwei/microstructure-optimization-ml/README.md

 ## Developer Team & Collaborators

-The code was developed by the <a href="http://cucis.ece.northwestern.edu/">CUCIS</a> group at the Electrical and Computer Engineering Department at Northwestern University.
+The code was developed by the <a href="http://cucis.ece.northwestern.edu/">CUCIS</a> group at the Electrical and Computer Engineering Department in Northwestern University.
 The development team would like thank the collaborators <a href="https://www.me.vt.edu/people/faculty/pinar-acar/">Prof. Pinar Acar</a> at Virginia Tech and <a href="https://aero.engin.umich.edu/people/veera-sundararaghavan/">Prof. Veera Sundararaghavan</a>.

 ## Questions/Comments: